U.S. & International Anti-Corruption Law Summer Program

 The U.S. and International Anti-Corruption Law Program is designed for government officials and private practitioners seeking to enhance their expertise.
-Timely, intensive and practical training is offered on transnational bribery laws and compliance practices; cutting edge procurement corruption risk identification and mitigation tools; key aspects of the U.S. anti-corruption laws and institutions; and, corruption and human rights.
-A special track on the UN Convention against Corruption analyzes its provisions and provides practical guidance on their implementation, participation in the review mechanism and on asset recovery and the impact of transnational cooperation.
+Timely, intensive and practical training is offered on transnational bribery laws and compliance practices; cutting edge procurement corruption risk identification and mitigation tools; key aspects of the U.S.anti-corruption laws and institutions; and, corruption and human rights.

 Classes meet in the morning, afternoon and evening to accommodate busy schedules of professionals.
 Participants receive either a Certificate of Legal Studies in Anti-Corruption Law or CLE credit; LLM or 3L JD students can receive academic credit.